By Michele Rayburn

 As I said in a previous post, what Christians need to realize and need to appropriate in their lives is who they are in Christ, how to "be" in Christ, and how to "walk by the Spirit".
 The alternative is to "walk in the flesh".

 We need to focus on Him, not focus on our sin.

 You've probably heard it said that if you're told to not think of pink elephants, the next thing you know...you're thinking of pink elephants.

 So when we are taught about sin, somehow we just can't stop thinking about that sin, and about continuing in that sin, and then about how we are going to resist that sin.

 But it's going to be in our own strength, if we're not being told, straight from the Word of God, how to depend on God to deliver us from a particular sin, and if we're not being told how to "walk by the Spirit".

-All of them have one thing in common.
-In a subtle, man-centered way, they are seeking to earn God's love and favor by what they think they can do for Him, not realizing that they already have His love and favor.
+All of them, and some "movements", have one thing in common.
+In a subtle, man-centered way, they are seeking to earn God's love and favor by what they think they can do for Him, not realizing that it's by His grace alone.

 All of the false religions have no risen Savior.
 But the true Church has a risen Savior.
 And if we truly want to exalt Him in our lives, then we should be looking to Him, focusing on Him, walking in Him, depending on Him for everything, including the strength to overcome our weaknesses.